 - Exit the menu and save your configuration changes.

-- Switch to the kernel source tree directory:
+- Switch to the kernel source tree directory and extract the archive:

 - Compile the kernel image (this step can take 15-20 minutes to complete)